 What follows is a death by violence every day, possible connected to the vendetta between the “Kurdish fox” and other gangs.
 On 13 September a 19-year-old teenager is shot and killed on the streets of the Vasastan in Stockholm; on 14 September a teenage boy is murdered in Västertorp in Southern Stockholm, and on 16 September a 40-year-old man is shot in Råcksta in Western Stockholm and dies soon after.
 On 17 September a 20-year-old was shot and severely wounded in Huskvarna, much further south.

 Two more shootings have been reported in the Stenhagen area of Uppsala, and in the Hageby area of Norrköping.
 These are likely linked to the other shootings.
-Moreover, a 13-year-old boy was found murdered in the Stockholm suburb of Hanninge, which might be linked to a gang conflict.
+Moreover, a 13-year-old boy was found murdered in the Stockholm suburb of Hanninge.
+Later it was confirmed the boy was shot through the head, and the police link it to a gang conflict.
 This happened on 13 September.
 In the night from 15 to 16 September, a 20-year-old was stabbed to death in an apartment in Hisingen, Gothenburg, for which police quickly arrested four people.

 Swedish government in crisis meeting

 The Swedish government hopes that a crisis meeting in the coming week with the Council against Organized Crime, the State’s Institutions Authority (SiS), the Social services (Socialstyrelsen), the Schools’ Authority (Skolverket) and the organisation of Swedish municipalities and regions (SKR), together with the police and justice representatives, will help in setting up a plan or taskforce to do something about the wave of violence.